PubInv/gpap/README.md

 If a message id occurs, it must occur immediately after the severity digit.

+The message id is meant to allow acknowledgment of a specific message.

 Similarly, a message may contain an **alarm type designator**.
 Best practice is to specify all alarm types in an alarm database (see Hollifield and Habibi).
 The alarm type designator is exactly 3 digits enclosed in square brackets.